jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

 how to make a python test driven development environment automatically
 ********************************************************************************************

 You made it this far and have become `the greatest programmer in the world`_.
-To follow `The Do Not Repeat Yourself (DRY) Principle`_, I write a program_ that has all the commands it took to get here, then I can use it to make a `Test Driven Development`_ Environment anytime I want and not have to remember every step of the process
+To follow `The Do Not Repeat Yourself (DRY) Principle`_, I write a program_ that has all the commands it took to get here, then I can use that program_ to make a `Test Driven Development`_ Environment anytime I want and not have to remember every step of the process

 how to exit the automated tests
 ############################################################################################